fnatte/pizza-tribes/README.md

 Note that the messages are not sent between the API and workers using pub/sub but instead using Redis lists (RPush and BLPop).
-I am not sure if this is a good idea or not - but I think one upside is that the workers or API can be restarted without losing messages (pub/sub is fire-and-forget).
+I am not sure if this is used as a good idea or not - but I think one upside is that the workers or API can be restarted without losing messages (pub/sub is fire-and-forget).

 ### Updater (Delayed Tasks)